rhielab/3Dgenome/figure_script/figure1/1C/README.md

 To run TopDom, below is the example code we used:

-#Generate sparse matrix format ending with bp.txt files using python script. \n
+#Generate sparse matrix format ending with bp.txt files using python script.

-#The 1st input is the path to hic file
+#The 1st input is the path to hic file.

 #The 2nd input is the resolution, here we choose 50KB.
 Please specify this option according to your need.

 #The 3rd input is the prefix for the output
 ```
 python HiC_to_TopDom_format.py \